rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/users.md

 EOF
 ```

-After the plaintext password is submitted, the Rancher webhook automatically hashes it, replacing the Secret's content
-and ensuring that the plaintext password is never stored:
+After the plaintext password is submitted, the Rancher-Webhook automatically hashes it, replacing the content of the `Secret`, ensuring that the plaintext password is never stored:

 ```yaml
 apiVersion: v1